onel/nvidia-gym/docs/about/concepts/core-abstractions.md

 - Handle multi-turn conversations
 - Format responses consistently

-An agent can also referred to as a "training environment".
+An agent can also be referred to as a "training environment."
 NeMo Gym contains several training environment patterns that cover a variety of scenarios including multi-step, multi-turn, or user modeling scenarios.

 **Examples:**
 - `simple_agent`: Basic agent that coordinates model calls with resource tools